Stay connected on your terms

 - On desktop use Tweetdeck.
 It uses your Twitter credentials and allows you to see column-based feeds filtered by a list, a hashtag, a user, or other dimensions.
 Here’s a snapshot of my Tweetdeck.

-- I don’t post much but I do engage conversations sometimes.
-Twitter is a very entertaining and clever ecosystem.
+- Twitter is a very entertaining and clever ecosystem.
 If you want a field guide to the Twitter prairie, check out Alex Danco’s playful analysis.
 Learn what it means to “get ratio-ed”.

 - If you are able to generate a following, one of the greatest tools afforded to you is the ability to crowdsource the answer to questions from a sharp community.
 Remember, you can follow anyone, unlike LinkedIn.
 You can always @ someone’s handle but to DM somebody they must follow you.
 I have seen people expertly crowdsource insightful business questions.
 I recommend following people who exploit this power so you can “draft in their lanes”.